-The Speak My Language – CALD and Indigenous communities talking about living well with a disability (SML) program is committed to safeguarding your privacy online.
+The Speak My Language program – Culturally diverse communities talking about living well with a disability – is an initiative funded by the Commonwealth Department of Social Services.

 Personal information is any information about an individual where the identity of that individual is known, or could reasonably be worked out, including by circumstance.

 A Storyteller is a person with a disability who tells their personal story in a recording for the Speak My Language program.